Strong Storm Drenches Southern California. Here's When the Heaviest Rain Arrives

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-The morning drive was off to a slow in downtown Los Angeles, where a tanker hauling propoane overturned on the 110 Freeway transition road to the 10 Freeway.
+The morning drive was off to a slow start in downtown Los Angeles, where a tanker hauling propane overturned on the 110 Freeway transition road to the 10 Freeway.
 No injuries were reported.

 "This is just the beginning," said De Leon.
 "We're anticipating the strongest rain to arrive for the afternoon and evening commute."